MecatronicaUSB/uw-slam/README.md

 Implementation of Monocular Simultaneous Localization and Mapping (SLAM) for underwater vehicles.
 Using OpenCV 3.2, CUDA 8.0 and ROS Kinect.

-UW-SLAM is a free and open hardware licensed under the [GPL-3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+UW-SLAM is a free and open source licensed under the [GPL-3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License).

 ## Table of Contents
 - [Requirements](#requirements)